aws/dcv-color-primitives/README.md

 ## Color space conversion

-dcp is currenty able to convert the following pixel formats:
+The library is currenty able to convert the following pixel formats:

 * BGRA8
 * RGBA8